londonrsteele/FSE_Career_Path/4 JavaScript Syntax Part I/2 Functions/RockPaperScissors/RPS_README.md

-# Javascript Syntax Part I > Learn JavaScript Syntax: Conditionals > Magic 8 Ball
+# Javascript Syntax Part I > Learn JavaScript Syntax: Functions > Rock Paper or Scissors
 ## Project Description
 In this project, we’re going to practice conditionals in JavaScript so you can hone your skills and feel confident taking them to the real world.
 Why?
 Given a